VA Loan Preapproval - VA Loan Prequalification

 This is a classic “garbage in, garbage out” scenario, where the result is only as good as the experience of the software operator.
 If an inexperienced loan officer makes a mistake and produces a VA loan preapproval letter for you, it may not be credible, leading you down an unfortunate path, headed for problems.

 Experience counts, and real estate agents are very weary of this known fact!

 The following chart will break down the differences between pre-qualification and pre-approval while answering some frequently asked questions about the VA home loan process:

-At SoCal VA Homes, we’re committed to getting that offer accepted.
-That’s why we go above and beyond to make your offers attractive and make the process easier and deliver better results with our unique and powerful programs.
+At SoCal VA Homes, we’re committed to supporting you through the VA loan prequalification process all the way to a TBD pre-approval, when necessary.
+We go above and beyond to get you properly qualified and to make your offers attractive!
+We make the process easier and deliver better results with our unique and powerful programs.

 We have a variety of calculators to help your preapproval for a VA home loan.
 Our VA mortgage calculator can help you estimate payments.
 And our other calculator can serve as a VA home loan prequalification calculator, as it breaks down all of your finances and shows you your debt ratios.

 Sr. VA Loan Professionals are here to serve you, including Peter Van Brady who wrote the important book on VA loans: Avoiding Mistakes & CRUSHING Your Deals Using Your VA Loan.

 To get your VA loan preapproval, call us at 949-268-7742 today!